manticoresoftware/manticoresearch/manual/Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md

 Memory limit for a RAM chunk of the table.
 Optional, default is 128M.

-RT tables store some data in memory, known as the "RAM chunk," and also maintain a number of on-disk tables, referred to as "disk chunks."
+RT tables store some data in memory, known as the "RAM chunk", and also maintain a number of on-disk tables, referred to as "disk chunks."
 This directive allows you to control the size of the RAM chunk.
 When there is too much data to keep in memory, RT tables will flush it to disk, activate a newly created disk chunk, and reset the RAM chunk.

 Please note that the limit is strict, and RT tables will never allocate more memory than what is specified in the rt_mem_limit.
 Additionally, memory is not preallocated, so specifying a 512MB limit and only inserting 3MB of data will result in allocating only 3MB, not 512MB.

 The `rt_mem_limit` is never exceeded, but the actual RAM chunk size can be significantly lower than the limit.
 RT tables adapt to the data insertion pace and adjust the actual limit dynamically to minimize memory usage and maximize data write speed.
 This is how it works:
 * By default, the RAM chunk size is 50% of the  `rt_mem_limit`, referred to as the  "`rt_mem_limit`".
 * As soon as the RAM chunk accumulates data equivalent to `rt_mem_limit * rate` data (50% of `rt_mem_limit` by default), Manticore starts saving the RAM chunk as a new disk chunk.
 * While a new disk chunk is being saved, Manticore assesses the number of new/updated documents.
 * After saving a new disk chunk, the `rt_mem_limit` rate is updated.
 * The rate is reset to 50% each time you restart the searchd.